Residency Program

 Residency Training Program

 Excellence in clinical service and patient care, scholarship, and research are the cornerstones on which the Residency Training Program is based.
 Education and professional growth are provided in this program through the integration of formal instructional activities in a core curriculum with practical clinical experiences in which residents accept increasing levels of responsibility as they progress through the program.
-We offer unique curricula in Quality Improvement/Patient Safety and Translation Research.
 The development of Residents as teachers is considered an important component of their training to prepare them for the unique consulting role Pathologists serve in bridging the domains of basic and clinical science.

 Fellowship training is offered in many of the subspecialty areas of Pathology.
-We have ACGME certified fellowships in Blood Banking and Transfusion Medicine, Chemical Pathology, Cytopathology, Dermatopathology, Forensic Pathology, Hematopathology, Molecular Genetic Pathology, Neuropathology, Pediatric Pathology, and Surgical Pathology.
-In addition, we offer training in the areas of Bone and Soft Tissue Pathology, Breast Pathology, Gastrointestinal Pathology, Genitourinary Pathology, Gynecologic Pathology, Informatics, Pulmonary Pathology, and Research.
+We have ACGME-certified fellowships in Blood Banking and Transfusion Medicine, Chemical Pathology, Cytopathology, Dermatopathology, Forensic Pathology, Hematopathology, Molecular Genetic Pathology, Neuropathology, Pediatric Pathology, and Surgical Pathology.
+In addition, we offer training in the areas of Bone and Soft Tissue Pathology, Breast Pathology, Gastrointestinal Pathology, Genitourinary Pathology, Gynecologic Pathology, Head and Neck Pathology, Informatics, Pulmonary Pathology, and Research.
 A link for fellowship applications can be found here.

 The University of Michigan offers highly competitive salaries and tremendous benefits to our residents/fellows.
 An overview of salary, benefits, and employment eligibility is available on the GME Office website, under “Prospective Residents/Fellows”.